-Now that you’ve been introduced to Tithe.ly, let me walk you through the setup process before you actually do it.
-As of writing, Tithe.ly is available to churches in the US, Canada and Australia (UK is planned).
+Now that you’ve been introduced to Tithe.ly’s online giving solution, let me walk you through the setup process before you actually do it.
+As of writing, Tithe.ly is available to churches in the US, Canada, Australia and United Kingdom.
 Check their website or contact them if your church is in another country and you want to use Tithe.ly.
 It’s possible they will add support for other countries after this article has been published.

 Go to Tithe.ly‘s website and click the “Sign Up” button at the top right.